Well Hall: History of transport

 In 1905 the Metropolitan Borough of Woolwich council built Well Hall Road, a straight paved road, replacing the smaller winding country lane named Well Hall Lane, and Woolwich Lane, which went north from Eltham High Street through Well Hall toward Woolwich.
-In 1910 trams started running along Well Hall Road from Woolwich to Eltham.
+In 1910 trams started running along Well Hall Road from Woolwich to Eltham, passing through Well Hall.
 In 1913 motorised buses began being used in the Woolwich borough and gradually replaced the horsebuses that were previously used.
 In 1932 another tram route was created along Westhorne Avenue running through Well Hall.
 The trams ran until the early 1950s when they were gradually phased out.
 In 1952 the trams in the Metropolitan borough of Woolwich ceased running and were the last in London to be withdrawn.

 In the late nineteenth century, there were several proposals to build a railway line from London to Bexleyheath along different routes by numerous companies.
 The Bexleyheath Line was constructed, passing through Well Hall and eventually opened on 1 May 1895 with five stations including Well Hall all with wooden buildings.
 The railway station in Well Hall, was constructed on the west side of the main road and was originally just named Well Hall, but was later changed to Eltham, Well Hall.
 The railway station to the south of Eltham, was opened earlier in 1866 and was already using the name Eltham, this was later renamed to Mottingham.
-In 1908 another railway station opened on the Bexleyheath line, just under 500 metres to the east of Well Hall station, for the convenience of the first class passengers living in that area, it originally named Shooters Hill & Eltham, but was renamed to Eltham Park in 1927 when the Bexleyheath line was electrified.
+In 1908 another railway station opened on the Bexleyheath line, just under 500 metres to the east of Well Hall station, for the convenience of the first class passengers living in that area.
+It was originally named Shooters Hill & Eltham, but was renamed to Eltham Park in 1927 when the Bexleyheath line was electrified.
 In 1932 the buildings of Well Hall and some other stations on the line were rebuilt.
-In 1985 a new railway station and a bus station was constructed on the east side of Well Hall Road, on 17 March 1985 the new station, simply named Eltham opened and Eltham Well Hall and Eltham Park stations closed.
+In 1985 a new railway station and a bus station was constructed on the east side of Well Hall Road, opposite the old station.
+On 17 March 1985 the new station, simply named Eltham opened and Eltham Well Hall and Eltham Park stations closed.
 Well Hall station was completely demolished, but the street level entrance building at Eltham Park station still remains.